Danielhu3/interactive-card2/README-template.md

 ### Useful resources

 - [Gradient on input border](https://stackoverflow.com/questions/33054514/how-to-apply-linear-gradient-to-input-border) - This helped me when i had trouble in put a linear-gradient color on input border

+- [Reactive value from form](https://stackoverflow.com/questions/57086672/element-implicitly-has-an-any-type-because-expression-of-type-string-cant-b) - This helped me to put in the input a reactive value from the form object

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**